kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

             - In a straight line, the fast pointer will always be twice as far ahead as the slow pointer.
             - In a loop, the fast pointer will eventually "catch up" and overlap the slow pointer from behind.
         - **Guarantee of Intersection**:
-            - Once both pointers enter a cycle of length $C$, there is a distance between them.
+            - Once both pointers enter a cycle of length `C`, there is a distance between them.
             - Every iteration, the slow pointer moves 1 and the fast pointer moves 2.
 This means the **distance between them shrinks by 1** every iteration.
             - Eventually, the distance becomes zero, and they intersect.
         - **Time Complexity**: